202 N. Sequim Avenue

 Activities and Nature

-A walking and biking trail called the Olympic Discovery Trail runs through town, connecting some of the rental houses with the center.
+A 130-mile walking and biking trail called the Olympic Discovery Trail runs through town, connecting some of the rental houses with the center.
+The 130-mile trail is composed of road and multi-use path and is wheelchair-access able most of the in-town miles.
+Today, more than half of the ODT route is on non-motorized paths with more added every year.
+Our center is right on the trail!

-- The Dungeness Wilderness Area, the entry point to the Dungeness Spit, which is a gorgeous 5½-mile sandspit that extends into Dungeness Bay and leads to a lighthouse.
-You can tour the lighthouse, which is operated entirely by volunteers.
+The Dungeness Wilderness Area is the entry point to the Dungeness Spit, which is a gorgeous 5½-mile sandspit that extends into Dungeness Bay and leads to a lighthouse.
+You can tour the lighthouse that sits at the far end, which is operated entirely by volunteers.
 Be sure to check tide tables and only walk during low tide.

 Other outdoor favorites: